var vs let vs const in JavaScript

 block-scoped behavior and improved error handling.
 Use

-when you need to update a variable. var
+let when you need to update a variable. var is now

 mostly a legacy feature that you should avoid in new projects.